 Our mantra at Autumna has always been transparency.

-Going forward - and even after COVID has gone - we will want to add whatever third party data is available, to help reassure the public that care homes have the right training and infection control policies in place to make them the safest places to be for their elderly relatives.
+Going forward - and even after COVID has gone - we will want to add whatever third party data is available, to help reassure the public that care homes and home care agencies have the right training and infection control policies in place to ensure everybody is safe.

 We have always been very open to input from the care sector and the general public.
-We have big ideas for what Phase 2 and Phase 3 should look like, but you may have suggestions too.
+We have big ideas for what Phase 3 of S.A.F.E. should look like, but you may have suggestions too.

 We’d really like to hear from you.
 Email Debbie, call her on 01892 33 53 30 or set up a zoom meeting.
 Autumna is always keen to hear from others and collaboration is key.